juntao/arenztopia/content/news/_index.md

 This section contains the Olb City Announcer, which is a weekly newspaper that provides comprehensive news from around Arenztopia.
 The Olb City Announcer is known as a reputable source of news and has been approved by the Arenztopian Government.

-CEO, Founder, and Head Writer: Tony Yuan
+Co-CEO, Developer of OCA, and Head Writer: Tony Yuan
-Editor and Guest Author: Lorenzo Avila
+Editor In Chief, Co-Ceo and Head Writer: Lorenzo Avila
-Head Journalist: Claire Peters
+Head Journalist and Creator of OCA: Claire Peters
 Meteorologist:  Mezoir Logan
 Writer: Owen Miyazoi
 Writer: Sam-Louis Alrocaet